-I understand and will abide by the rules and regulations contained in the district's policy and administrative regulations regarding Internet use.
-The policy and administrative regulation may be accessed online at www.cusd200.org or reviewed in each school's office.
+I understand and will abide by the rules and regulations contained in the district's policy and administrative regulations regarding Internet and electronic network use.
+The policy and administrative regulations may be accessed online at https://www.cusd200.org/Page/17580.

-I understand that access to the Internet is designed for educational purposes and that the district has taken precautions to eliminate controversial material.
-However, I also recognize it is impossible for the district to restrict access to all such material, and I will hold harmless the district, its employees, agents, or board members, for any harm caused by materials or software obtained via the Internet.
-As a parent or guardian, I accept full responsibility for supervision if and when my child's use of the Internet is not in the school setting.
+I understand that access to the internet is designed for educational purposes and that the district has taken precautions to eliminate controversial materials.
+However, I also recognize it is impossible for the district to restrict access to all such materials, and I will hold the district harmless, its employees, agents, or board members, for any harm caused by materials or software obtained via the internet.
+As a parent or guardian, I accept full responsibility for supervision if and when my child's use of the internet is not in the school setting.

 Student Work and Photo Release